Guikingone/SchedulerBundle/doc/transport_configuration.md

 }
 ```

-_**Note**: Using the transport without the scheduler can lead to edge issues as the transport is synchronized with it._
+_**Note**: Using the configuration without the transport can lead to edge issues as the transport is synchronized with it._

 ## InMemory

 The [InMemoryConfiguration](../src/Transport/Configuration/InMemoryConfiguration.php) stores every key / value in memory,
-this configuration is perfect for `test` environnement or/and for POC applications.
+this configuration is perfect for `test` environnement or / and for POC applications.

 ### Usage